OSSPhilippines/covid19-tracker-cli/README.md

 ![Github Banner](https://raw.githubusercontent.com/trackercli/covid19-tracker-cli/master/lib/img/covid19-tracker-cli-github-banner.jpg)

 **COVID-19 Tracker CLI** is an open-source NodeJS application for command line interface to track COVID-19 cases around the world.
 An optimized NodeJS application and a simple tracker with real-time updates from reliable data source.
+It Supports terminal for linux and macos, command prompt for windows, and termux for android.
 [Visit Wiki](https://github.com/tracker-cli/covid19-tracker-cli/wiki)

 ## Public Domain Names